timcallaghan/fine-grained-authz/README.md

     3. Day and time

 Our job is to propose an IAM solution that covers the above requirements, and then deliver a working proof-of-concept (PoC) of the proposal that demonstrates how the core requirements have been met.

+## Problem Analysis and Recommendations

+### Sign-On

+Because the company employees must access a number of distinct applications in their daily duties, a centralised sign-on system is required.
+Maintaining a user's session across various applications will increase productivity and lower friction when switching between applications.

+#### Sign-on recommendations

+Adopt the OpenID Connect and OAuth2 standards, which support a variety of sign-on and access control scenarios.

+This recommentation can be satisifed by any one of a growing number of on-premise or hosted Identity Provider (IdP) SaaS offerings, and is well-supported for all types of applications that PizzaMea will use or develop.

+In this case, we recommend [KeyCloak](https://www.keycloak.org/) as the IdP.

+### Zero Trust Principles

+Ensuring that everything in the company's private and public networks requires an authenticated user/service is a non-negotiable requirement.

+We can broadly partition access control decisions into two types:

+1. High-level access controls
+    1. These can be checked at the time of application sign-in
+    2. Typically these assignments mutate infrequently, often being assigned during commencement of employment or a new role, and being revoked upon employment or role cessation
+    2. Typically involves inspecting a user's group membership to ensure the application has been assigned to the user/service during sign-in/redirection to the application
+2. Low-level access controls
+    1. These are dynamic assignments that can change during the course of a user's signed-in session
+    2. They are typically application-specific and have meaning in the context of what a user is able to do inside the specific application
+    3. They are suitable for modelling just-in-time authorisation and resource access relationships
+    4. They can be removed/adjusted while the user is signed in, without requiring the user to re-authenticate, and thus are a good option for immediately revoking access rights when responding to a breach incident or adjusting a user's real-time access level

+#### Zero Trust reccommentations

+Use group modelling and group membership in the chosen IdP to control assignment of applications to users.

+Use OAuth2 scopes for high-level access control to have coarse-grain access control decisions encoded in access tokens.

+Develop a system of OAuth2 scopes that model typical roles assigned to users and how these relate to high-level application access.

+Offload access check logic from applications and instead utilise low-latency remote checks by calling into a centralised FGA system at key points in each application.

+Use [OpenFGA](https://openfga.dev/) to model low-level access controls and achieve dynamic just-in-time authorisation checks.

+### Partitioned Access Control

+Being able to encode logic into access control checks will require an FGA system that is capable of representing contextual, rule-based access controls.

+#### Partitioned Access Control reccommentations

+Use [OpenFGA](https://openfga.dev/docs/modeling/contextual-time-based-authorization) to model low-level, contextual access control checks.